conda-archive/conda-recipes/qt5/notes.md

 exists as submodules, and conda tries to clone the submodules from nonexistent directories in its cache.
 So we are stuck with the compressed source files.

-## Packages needed to build with RHEL6
+## Packages needed to build with CentOS 6

 - xcb-util-devel

-These may have been optional
+- gtk2-devel

-- libudev-devel
+- freeglut-devel
-- pcre-devel
+- ruby
-- mesa-libEGL
+- gperf

 ## Notes concerning OS X